ftmsemu/making_a_dumb_hometrainer_smart/README.md

 value is read, just when a value *at all* was read.

 ![](.//media/image23.png){width="1.1993055555555556in"
+height="1.2159722222222222in"}

-height="1.2159722222222222in"}But what was more irritating was that I was not sure what that would mean with respect to triggering an artificial button press.
+But what was more irritating was that I was not sure what that would mean with respect to triggering an artificial button press.
 Though I have some light experience with tinkering with microcontroller, much to my shame, I have to admit I am pretty clueless with electronic circuits and components on the physical